OliverStone01/Security-lab/setup/vm-setup-mac.md

 35. Select `Guided - Use entire disk`.
 36. Select `Virtual disk 1 (vda)`.
 37. Select `All files in one partition`.
-38. Select `Finish partioning and write changes to disk`.
+38. Select `Finish partitioning and write changes to disk`.
 39. Select `Yes` to write the changes to disk.
 40. Select `Continue` to install packages and other software.

-> This install will take around 10 minuets.
+> This install will take around 10 minutes.

 41. Once the install is complete, select `continue` and the system will reboot.
 42. When you see the installer menu again, close and stop the VM.
 43. Select your VM from the list on the **UTM application**.
-44. At the bottom of the information pannel on the right, click the drop down for `CD/DVD`.
+44. At the bottom of the information panel on the right, click the drop down for `CD/DVD`.
 45. Click `Clear` to clear the .iso file.
 <img alt="clearing the .iso file" src="images/clear-iso-file.png" width=100px>